Learn more about the Ashton Prairie Living Lab by clicking here.

 Over fifty plant species have been seeded at this prairie reconstruction, including many spectacular and interesting forbs and grasses.
 Look for the Compass Plant, with its yellow aster flower standing up to ten feet tall and waxy leaves that curiously align north-south.
 Find the Wild Bergamot with its characteristic square stem and purple flower which blooms in July, break open its leaves and smell its tea-like aroma.
 In the spring and early summer, watch for the spectacular Ohio Spiderwort with its three petaled, purple blossom.
 Finally, if you’re lucky, you may find the Prairie Wild Rose, whose large, pink flower is recognized as the state flower of Iowa.
 The tallest plants you’ll notice are the grasses, whose stems rise up ten feet into the air.

-Click here for the complete Ashton Research Prairie seed list.
+Click here for the complete Ashton Prairie Living Lab seed list.

 Prairie plants perform myriad ecological services: build soil, mitigate soil erosion, infiltrate stormwater, provide pollinator and wildlife habitat, clean water and air and sequester carbon.
 Many of the environmental problems we face today can be attributed to the loss of native ecosystems.